Research Study: Rapid Testing for COVID-19

 Staff Specific Questions

-The anonymized data will be used to complete statistical analysis and data interpretation by our research project team.
+The de-identified data will be used to complete statistical analysis and data interpretation by our research project team.
 This particular research is focused on whether pieces of the data set “tell a story” about COVID-19 test results relative to demographics or survey responses, or both.

 Our research project team will secure and store all data sets in accordance with UBC research records retention policies.
 The Thrive application, where registration, appointment bookings and results management occur, will secure and store all data in accordance with the UBC research records retention policies as long as the contract is active, or delete following a complete data set transfer, should the contract become inactive.